TITLE 16

 d.
 The Department may adopt regulations to define the ownership interest and other relationships that qualify a person as a controlling person.

-(3) “Division” shall mean the Division of Health Care Quality;
+(4) “Division” means the Division of Health Care Quality.

-1. Because of his or her physical or mental condition, require a level of care and services suitable to his or her needs to contribute to his or her health, comfort, and welfare.
+1. Because of the individual’s physical or mental condition, require a level of care and services suitable to the individual’s needs to contribute to the individual’s health, comfort, and welfare.

 2. Is not related within the second degree of consanguinity to the facility’s controlling person.